Corey Nixon is proving that elite skateboarding and a career can engineer success

 “The Olympics, that's the end goal.”

-While Corey plans to compete for years to come, his advice to young riders wanting to do it all, it give it a go, it is always useful having a plan to fall back on, once your skating career is over.
+While Corey plans to compete for years to come, his advice to young riders wanting to do it all, is give it a go, it is always useful having a plan to fall back on, once your skating career is over.

 “If you want go to University and you want to do something specific, do it, it means you've got that behind you, and you can build on it."